SaurabhLP88/stay_healthy/README.md

 # 🏥 StayHealthy – Medical Appointment Booking System

-StayHealthy is a full-stack **Medical Appointment Booking System** designed to simplify the process of scheduling and managing doctor appointments online.
-It provides an intuitive interface for patients, doctors, and administrators to manage appointments, view schedules, and maintain medical records efficiently.
+StayHealthy is a full-stack **Medical Appointment Booking System** designed to streamline online appointment booking and digital health management.
+It provides dedicated dashboards for patients and doctors, enabling smooth appointment scheduling, profile management, notifications, and medical record tracking.

 ---

 ## 🚀 Project Overview

-The **StayHealthy** platform allows users to:
+StayHealthy allows users to:

+👤 For Patients

+- Register or log in as a Patient.
-- Book and manage appointments with doctors.
+- Book appointments with available doctors.
-- View doctor profiles, available slots, and consultation details.
+- View doctor details, specializations, timings, and consultation info.
+- Manage upcoming appointments and view appointment history.
+- Upload, view, and manage medical reports.
+- Give reviews and feedback to doctors.
+- Edit their profile (name, username, contact info, etc.).
+- Get real-time notifications (appointment status, logout notice, etc.).

+🩺 For Doctors (in progress)

+- Register or log in as a Doctor.
+- Manage appointment requests (approve/reject).
+- Set and update availability / working hours.
-- Receive notifications and reminders for upcoming appointments.
+- View patient details for upcoming visits.
-- Maintain digital records of past visits and prescriptions.
-- Enable doctors to manage availability and confirm or reject appointments.
-- Reviews doctors
+- View appointment history.
+- Manage profile (name, specialization, consultation fee, etc.).
+- View feedback & reviews given by patients.

 ---